simonm3/mim/README.rst

 ============== ====================================
 script			description
 ============== ====================================
-proxy.py      	 start the proxyserver with plugins proxy1(bash)	run proxy with default options -ks users.py		list users on the network so you can select a target arp.py		arp poison fakeAP.py	create fake access point
+proxy.py      	start the proxyserver with plugins users.py		list users on the network so you can select a target arp.py		arp poison fakeAP.py	create fake access point